Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Great art lasts: In over 300 million years the cockroach’s classic design has never gone out of style.

-A good voice actor fills silence with meaning.
+A good voice actor fills even silence with meaning.

-As an artist, you contain vast energy resources awaiting discovery and liberation: Excavate the fossils buried in your backyard.
-Dig down, unearth, extract and set up a refinery.
+As an artist, you contain vast energy resources awaiting discovery and liberation.
+Locate it, extract it and set up a refinery.

 Enthusiasm is contagious.
 Talent isn’t.

-One peril of being an actor is walking around with an emotional volcano on tap.
+One peril of being an actor is being paid to walk around with an emotional volcano on tap.

 Be careful about buying too much into your own press packet.